Skip to main content

 Park History

-Kitulo was designated a national park in 2005, after years of advocacy by botanical and conservation organizations who recognized the plateau's exceptional plant diversity and its vulnerability to agricultural expansion and overgrazing.
-The Wildlife Conservation Society (WCS) and the Missouri Botanical Garden played key roles in documenting the flora and making the case for protection.
-The park was one of the first African protected areas to be justified explicitly on the basis of plant diversity rather than charismatic megafauna.
+Kitulo was designated a national park in 2005, after years of advocacy by botanical and conservation organisations who recognised the plateau's exceptional plant diversity and its vulnerability to agricultural expansion and overgrazing.
+[1] The Wildlife Conservation Society (WCS) and the Missouri Botanical Garden played key roles in documenting the flora and making the case for protection.
+The park was the first African protected area to be justified explicitly on the basis of plant diversity rather than charismatic megafauna.
 TANAPA manages the park, which receives modest but growing visitor numbers attracted by the flowering season.
 Community displacement at park establishment was limited by the plateau's marginal agricultural value.

 Major Trails And Attractions